ashleynilo/fprime/docs/documentation/tutorials/cross-compilation.md

 Rancher Desktop is an alternative to Docker Desktop that allows users to run docker containers directly on their desktop  computer.
 It does not require a license for use like Docker Desktop does and also supports both intel and ARM based  Macintosh computers.

-!!! note
+> [!NOTE]
-    Non-Macintosh users are advised to run without the below Docker container
+> Non-Macintosh users are advised to run without the below Docker container

 To install [Rancher Desktop](https://rancherdesktop.io/), follow the instructions for your operating system.
 When presented with a "Welcome to Rancher Desktop" dialog, choose the following settings:
 1. Disable Kubernetes